 ICE reviewing anti-Ilhan Omar social media post shared and liked by 2 agents

-A social media post insinuating Rep. Ilhan Omar, D-Mich., was a terrorist threat was recently shared and liked by two Immigration and Customs Enforcement (ICE) investigators, according to reports this week.
+A social media post insinuating Rep. Ilhan Omar, D-Minn, was a terrorist threat was recently shared and liked by two Immigration and Customs Enforcement (ICE) investigators, according to reports this week.

 The post described the Muslim-American lawmaker as a “Trojan horse” who came to the U.S. because of a “refugee outbreak” during the Obama administration, ABC News reported Thursday.